emmajanedrews/base-template/_posts/2017-06-12-what-you-can-learn-from-zillows-lawsuit.md

 {% include pullquote.html %}

-If you want to know what your home is worth, you can use a website like Zillow or you can hire a licensed appraiser, and there is an argument to be made for both. **A licensed appraiser will take a more analytical approach by accounting for price per square foot and make adjustments for amenities.&nbsp;**However, many times, the appraiser hasn't actually seen the homes they compare yours to when coming up with a value.
+If you want to know what your home is worth, you can use a website like Zillow or you can hire a licensed appraiser, and there is an argument to be made for both. **A licensed appraiser will take a more analytical approach by accounting for price per square foot and make adjustments for amenities.**However, many times, the appraiser hasn't actually seen the homes they compare yours to when coming up with a value.
 They don't know if the home had a strong odor, backed up to power lines, or sat on the market for a long time, for instance.

 An appraiser doesn't have their finger on the pulse of the active market like a real estate agent who has been in the majority of homes that you're comparing it to.